The statistics don’t lie.

 Families robbed of loved ones far earlier than necessary…

-Grave visits more painful than if someone had died at a ripe old age…
+Grave visits are more painful than if someone had died at a ripe old age…

 The saddest part?